 If you already have a streaming service subscription, why wouldn’t you add it to your DJ software?

-Not all music streaming services are available in DJ software, with Spotify and Apple Music – the two biggest – absent.
+Not all music streaming services are available in DJ software, with one of the biggest – Spotify – absent.

-But Deezer, Tidal, SoundCloud and others are available.
-And if one of those happens to be a subscription of yours, you’d be crazy not to activate it in your DJ software, right?
+But Tidal, SoundCloud and others are available.
+And if one of those happens to be a subscription of yours, you’d be remiss not to activate it in your DJ software, right?

 It’s natural to want to DJ with music you like.
 And it’s pretty cool to click “like” for music on your phone, and next time you open your DJ software, be able to access those “liked” tunes for some DJing practice.